rabbitmq/build-env-images/README.md

 1. Building RabbitMQ from a source tarball
 2. Building several package types: Debian, RPM, the Windows installer

 These images are NOT meant to be used to run RabbitMQ.
-For that, see the [community Docker image](https://github.com/docker-library/rabbitmq), Bitnami, and so on.
+For that, see the [community Docker image](https://github.com/docker-library/rabbitmq).

 The images are then built by workflows in this repository, [published to Docker Hub](https://hub.docker.com/u/rabbitmqdevenv), and [used by workflows in `rabbitmq/server-packages`](https://github.com/rabbitmq/server-packages).